-Harassment must be distinguished from behavior which, even though unpleasant or disconcerting, is appropriate to the carrying out of certain instructional, advisory, or supervisory responsibilities or is objectively reasonable under the circumstances.
-Similarly, instructional responsibilities require appropriate latitude for pedagogical decisions concerning the topics discussed and the methods used to draw students into discussion and full participation.
-There are, however, obligations of civility and respect for others that underlie rational discourse.
-Behavior evidently intended to dishonor such characteristics as race, gender, gender expression, gender identity, national origin or ethnic group, religious belief, sexual orientation, age, or disability is contrary to the pursuit of inquiry and education and may be discriminatory harassment violative of law.
+Behavior evidently intended to dishonor such characteristics as race, gender, gender expression or identity, national origin or ethnic group, religious belief, sexual orientation, age, or disability is contrary to the pursuit of inquiry and education and may be discriminatory harassment violative of law.
 Some examples of incidents that may constitute unlawful harassment are:

-- An adviser tells a minority student not to take a certain course because the adviser says that other minority students have had difficulty in the course. - A disabled individual is not included in an off-site outing because of lack of mobility. - A supervisor assigns only menial tasks to a minority staff member whose job and qualifications merit more complex work. - An older employee is disciplined for insubordination when the same conduct is tolerated from younger employees. - A student tells a racially offensive joke within a study group session with other students. - Downloading or viewing pornography that is seen by others.
+- An adviser tells a minority student not to take a certain course because the adviser says that other minority students have had difficulty in the course. - A disabled individual is not included in an off-site outing because of lack of mobility. - A supervisor assigns only menial tasks to a minority staff member whose job and qualifications merit more complex work. - An older employee is disciplined for insubordination when the same conduct is tolerated from younger employees. - A student tells a racially offensive joke within a study group session with other students. - A professor makes repeated comments in a class that women are not as good at science and engineering as men.

-However, in order to make an accurate judgment as to whether such incidents are unlawful, the full context in which the actions were taken or statements made must be considered.
+However, in order to make an accurate judgment as to whether incidents are unlawful, the full context in which the actions were taken or statements made must be considered.
 Conduct of this type, therefore, will prompt an investigation, since subjecting someone to harassment or requiring submission to it as a condition of employment, evaluation, compensation, or advancement is a serious offense.

-Sexual Harassment
+Examples of Sexual Harassment